guistetter/GerenciadorProdutos/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This projetct implements a fake API with json-server
+## This project implements a fake API with json-server
+you can run json-server --watch db.json --port 4000 to start your fake api!
+Do you have a problem with the port? just set a new one after --port **** !

 ## Available Scripts